kuksarnlav/search_engine/README.md

 1. [***Download ZIP Archive***](https://github.com/kuksarnlav/search_engine/archive/refs/heads/main.zip "Download search engine") of the project
 2. Unpack the archive into your folder destination
 3. Open project folder via CLion
-4. Click OK in configuration dialog window
+4. Click OK in Open Project Wizard window
 5. Move the filling of the folder ***cmake-build-debug-src-filling*** in the path ***cmake-build-debug/src***
 6. Wait project to build
 7. When project is built run the ***search_engine*** configuration to run the program